JimDesu/basis-lang/spec.md

 **Identity is lost when the value passes through an intermediate non-class-typed parent buffer-backed parameter.** If a `Point` (record over `[8]`) is passed to a parameter of type `[8]` (the parent of its layout), the parent parameter does not capture or carry the `Point` identity; the value is observed as `[8]`-typed by that parameter, and any later class-typed slot the value enters captures whatever identity is available at that point &mdash; which is `[8]`, not `Point`.

 The motivating use case is class dispatch on values that flow through generic code: a class-typed receiver knows the value's specific identity (a `Point`, a `Date`, etc.), and the methods declared on that identity are dispatched correctly.
 Generic code that operates on `[8]` does not know &mdash; and cannot infer &mdash; the specific identity, and its dispatch is bound to the generic level.
+The same static/dynamic fault line reappears at witness-bearing types: non-buffer values carry dispatch identity in-band (an embedded dictionary, &sect;9.22), while buffer-backed values carry it in the *type* (the mandatory-static witness component, &sect;9.23) &mdash; the identity-capture discipline of this section and the witness-component discipline are one design split, applied at the type level and the witness level respectively.

-### 9.19 Variant Class-Witness Slot
+### 9.19 Variant Class-Dictionary Slot

-A variant slot's 3-word structure (&sect;5.12) includes a third word for a class witness, populated at construction when the variant's active candidate has class-typed methods or when the variant value will be dispatched through a class boundary.
-The witness population is performed at the construction site of the variant &mdash; the same boundary that selects the active candidate.
-Consumption of the variant through a class-typed `::` dispatch reads the witness from the slot and proceeds per &sect;9.12.
+A variant slot's 3-word structure (&sect;5.12) includes a third word for a class dictionary, populated at construction when the variant's active candidate has class-typed methods or when the variant value will be dispatched through a class boundary.
+The dictionary population is performed at the construction site of the variant &mdash; the same boundary that selects the active candidate.
+Consumption of the variant through a class-typed `::` dispatch reads the dictionary from the slot and proceeds per &sect;9.12.

-The variant in the absent state has no active candidate; the witness slot is null.
+The variant in the absent state has no active candidate; the dictionary slot is null.
 Dispatching through `::` on an absent-state variant slot is **undefined** at the language level: the typechecker rejects the dispatch with a static error when the absent state is structurally reachable, and the variant must be narrowed (`-<`) into a candidate state before dispatch.
 The narrowing operator handles the absent case explicitly per its grammar (&sect;7.14).

-The variant-class-witness slot composes with both Case A and Case B (&sect;9.9):
+The variant-class-dictionary slot composes with both Case A and Case B (&sect;9.9):

 - **Case A.** A variant slot in a Case A position requires the type-variable bound to be satisfied by the active candidate's type.
-The dispatch flows through the hidden-parameter witness channel; the variant's word-3 witness is not involved.
+The dispatch flows through the hidden-parameter dictionary channel; the variant's word-3 dictionary is not involved.

-- **Case B, direct reuse.** When the variant type `V` is declared as an instance of the target class `C` (`.instance V : C`), the variant's word-3 witness is the V-as-C witness, populated at construction.
+- **Case B, direct reuse.** When the variant type `V` is declared a member of the target class `C` (`.witness V : C`), the variant's word-3 dictionary is the V-as-C dictionary, populated at construction.
 The variant slot satisfies the Case B C-typed parameter by **direct slot copy**: the parameter receives a 3-word slot whose third word is exactly the dictionary the dispatch needs.

-- **Case B, wrap insertion.** When `V` is not declared as an instance of `C` but every candidate of `V` is individually an instance of `C`, the typechecker inserts a **wrap** at the call boundary.
-The wrap is a tag-dispatched construction: it branches on the variant's word-1 tag and, per branch, builds a fresh Case B slot whose word 3 is the (candidate, `C`) instance dictionary.
+- **Case B, wrap insertion.** When `V` is not declared a member of `C` but every candidate of `V` is individually a member of `C`, the typechecker inserts a **wrap** at the call boundary.
+The wrap is a tag-dispatched construction: it branches on the variant's word-1 tag and, per branch, builds a fresh Case B slot whose word 3 is the (candidate, `C`) witness's dictionary.
 The wrap is statically determined per candidate; the runtime cost is a single tag-branch plus the fresh slot construction.

-- **Statically rejected.** When `V` is not declared as an instance of `C` and some candidate of `V` is not an instance of `C`, the value is not well-typed at the C-typed parameter position and the call is rejected at typecheck.
+- **Statically rejected.** When `V` is not declared a member of `C` and some candidate of `V` is not a member of `C`, the value is not well-typed at the C-typed parameter position and the call is rejected at typecheck.

-The reuse-vs-wrap disambiguation is **static and local**: the typechecker examines only the variant type `V`, the target class `C`, and the visible instance declarations.
+The reuse-vs-wrap disambiguation is **static and local**: the typechecker examines only the variant type `V`, the target class `C`, and the visible witness declarations.
 No flow analysis of construction-time class context is required.

 ### 9.20 Class-Method Fexpr-Typed Parameters